Game Localization On A Tight Budget - Tips When Choosing Game Translation Languages

 Korean gamers are high spenders; especially on in app-purchases.

 Geographically, South Korea is a small country, but revenues are impressive.

-South Korea is ranked no 4 in the world - higher than traditionally large game countries such as Germany, UK and Australia.
+South Korea is ranked #4 in the world - higher than traditionally large game countries such as Germany, UK, and Australia.

 Read more about the South Korean games market HERE.

-Try our interactive world map developed by LocalizeDirect, and see how many gamers your game reaches.
+Try the interactive world map developed by LocalizeDirect, and see how many gamers your game could reach.
 Click the ORDER button in the top right corner, drop your file with strings, get the word count and feel free to play with the regions and languages.
 The tool is completely free.
 No worries about your data - we don’t store it until you decide to place an order.